BBC tricked princess Diana into 1995 TV interview: inquiry - RFI

 - Full apology -

-The Daily Telegraph earlier suggested the report's findings could be comparable to phone-hacking revelations at the News of the World tabloid, which forced its closure.
+The Daily Telegraph earlier suggested the report's findings were comparable to phone-hacking revelations at Britain's News of the World tabloid, which forced its closure.

+Diana's friend, Simone Simmons, told The Sun that the interview had "destroyed her pyschologically" and "made her paranoid".

-BBC director-general Tim Davie said the corporation "accepts Lord Dyson's findings in full" and offered a "full and unconditional apology".
+BBC director-general Tim Davie said the corporation accepted Dyson's findings completely, and offered a "full and unconditional apology".

 The broadcaster also said it was handing back the awards the programme won for the interview.

-Bashir also apologised, saying the faking of the bank statements was "an action I deeply regret".
+Bashir also apologised, saying the faking of the bank statements was "a stupid thing do and was an action I deeply regret".

-But he maintained it had "no bearing whatsoever on the personal choice by Princess Diana to take part in the interview".
+But he maintained it had "no bearing whatsoever on the personal choice by Princess Diana to take part", and he was still "immensely proud" of the interview.

-Davie also said the princess was "keen on the idea of an interview with the BBC".
+Davie equally said the princess was "keen on the idea of an interview with the BBC".
+Her estranged husband had spoken to commercial channel ITV in 1994, and also admitted adultery.

 But he added: "It is clear that the process for securing the interview fell far short of what audiences have a right to expect.
 We are very sorry for this."